-Writing at Whittington Primary School
+Writing a Whittington Primary and Nursery School

 We aim to develop children’s ability to produce well-structured, detailed writing in which the meaning is made clear and which engages the interest of the audience / reader.
 Particular attention is paid throughout the school to the formal structures of English: grammatical detail, punctuation and spelling.
 Our approach at Whittington Primary when teaching writing covers the transcription and composition requirements of the National Curriculum.